goharbor/harbor/docs/1.10/install_config/configure_https.md

 ## What to Do Next ##

 - If the verification succeeds, see [Harbor Administration](../administration/index.md) for information about using Harbor.
-- If installation fails, see [Troubleshooting Harbor Installation ](troubleshoot_installation.md).
+- If installation fails, see [Troubleshooting Harbor Installation](troubleshoot_installation.md).

 ----------